animalvideoarchive/ava/README.md

 - **Enable Smart Search**: Implement a smart search functionality that allows users to easily find videos based on specific behaviors, timestamps, or animal species.
 - **Video Previews**: Generate short previews for each video to provide quick glimpses into the content, helping users decide which full videos to retrieve from cold storage. -->

 ## System Architecture
 Refer to the provided diagram for a detailed view of the system architecture, which outlines both the Admin and User Flows.
-This setup integrates various AWS services to handle video uploads, metadata tagging, storage, and retrieval processes efficiently.
+This setup integrates various AWS services to handle video uploads, video metadata tagging, storage, and retrieval processes efficiently.

 ![Architecture Diagram](Architecture.png)

+### Admin Flow
+1. **Login**: Admins authenticate through Amazon Cognito to gain system access.
+2. **Video Upload**: Admins upload videos via the React Video Uploader App (deployed using AWS cognito).
+3. **API Gateway**: Manages the API calls for initiating and finalizing multi-part video uploads.
+4. **Video Upload Lambda Functions**:
+   - **Initialize**: Triggers when a new upload is started and initialize the multi-part video upload.
+   - **Get Presigned URLs**: Generates individual presigned URLs for each part of the video, facilitating the secure and reliable upload of large video files in parts to S3.
+   - **Finalize**: Completes the upload process once all parts of the video have been successfully uploaded.
+This action consolidates the parts into a single file in S3, making it ready for subsequent processing steps.
+5. **Video Processing**:
+   - **Step Functions**: Orchestrate the video processing tasks.
+      - **ECS with Fargate Task**: Executes the processing tasks such as clipping 10 seconds video, thumbnail generation, and metadata extraction.
+      - **Lambda Function with Amazon Bedrock (Claude 3.5)**: Generates video date, start time and end time metadata for each video .
+      - **Lambda Function for OpenSearch**: Calls the OpenSearch serverless service to store the metadata for each video.
+6. **OpenSearch**: Stores all video metadata, enabling efficient and advanced search capabilities.
+7. **Glacier Archive**: After processing, videos are archived 2 days after upload date in Glacier for long-term, cost-effective storage.

+### User Flow

 ## Prerequisites
 Before running the AWS CDK stack, ensure the following are installed and configured: